tosmart01/poly-web3/README.md

 - `redeem` and `redeem_all` return a `RedeemResult` pydantic object with `success_list` and `error_list`.
 - `success_list` keeps the raw relayer `execute` result structure; `error_list` exposes `condition_id`, `market_slug`, and `error` for retry/backfill.
 - `error_condition_ids` is a shortcut list derived from `error_list`, so you can directly retry with `service.redeem(result.error_condition_ids)`.
+- Non-negative-risk redeem has been updated for the CLOB v2 pUSD flow.
+Negative-risk redeem is implemented but has not yet been verified with a live Polymarket negative-risk redemption.

 ## Split/Merge Notes